ooc-lang/the-ooc-language/generics.md

 And here, we're doomed.
-The closure insides attempts to infers its whole signature (argument types, return type, etc.) from the type of the corresponding argmuent in the map definition.
+The closure insides attempts to infers its whole signature (argument types, return type, etc.) from the type of the corresponding argument in the map definition.
 But map doesn't provide a definitive answer, since the return type is generic.

 Hence, the compiler falls back to the only possible resolution of this